renaissance-publishing/renaissance/content/chapters/11-combat.md

 ## Attacking

-  - Attacking a target

-      - a Standard Action (whether in melee or using a ranged weapon)

-      - roll an Ordered Opposed Check, first the attacker and then the defender

-          - Attacker Wins: Defender takes attack damage (listed damage for a weapon or power)
-          - Defender Wins: Defender takes no damage

-      - Exceptional Results:
+### Attack Basics

+Attacking a target — whether in melee, with a ranged weapon, or some other way — is a Standard Action requiring an Ordered Opposed Check.
+First, the attacker rolls a check using their attack skill; then, if the attacker succeeded, the defender rolls a check using their defence skill.
+If the attacker wins, then the attack hits, and the defender takes the given *damage value* (DV) (most weapons, natural weapons, and powers will list their damage; it is usually partly random, requiring a die roll); if the defender wins, the attack missed, and the defender takes no damage.

+If the attacker has an MoS of 30 or more, they gain +5 DV.
+If their MoS was 60 or more, they gain an *additional* +5 DV (for a total of +10 DV).
+If the attacker scores a *critical success*, then the die-roll is *maximized* — for example, if the DV is 1d10+5, the defender would take 15 damage.

 - Attacker MoS \> 30: +5 DV
 - Attacker MoS \> 60: +5 more DV (+10 DV total)
-          - Attacker critical success: roll damage dice twice, take best result.
+- Attacker critical success: *maximize* dice

+### Attack and Defence Skills

-      - Attack Skills: use the attack skill appropriate to the weapon;
+Generally, when attacking, characters use the *attack skill* appropriate to the weapon.
-        some attacks will specify an Attack Skill.

-          - Note that it may be possible to wield some weapons using more than one attack skill, depending on the skills and proficiencies the user has.

-      - Defense Skills: you can defend with many different skills
+For most melee weapons, this will be either *Melee Weapons* or *Pole-Arms*.
+For unarmed attacks (like punches, kicks, grabs, or throws) or attacks with natural weapons (like bites or claws), this is usually Unarmed Combat.

+Defenders sometimes have a choice of skills.
-          - Fray is the most general defense skill.
-It can be used to defend against most attacks.
-(Among it’s other uses, see Skills).
+Fray is the most general defense skill; it can be used to defend against most attacks (and many other hazards).

-          - You can use your own melee attack skills to defend against melee attacks (assuming you have an appropriate weapon to use, of course).
-We refer to this as *parrying*.
+Defenders can also use their own melee attack skills to defend against melee attacks (assuming they have an appropriate weapon, of course); we refer to this as *parrying*.

-              - For example, If you have a sword, you can use your One-Handed Weapons to defend against someone attacking you with a halberd.
-This represents you parrying or deflecting their attacks.
+For example, a character with a sword could use their *Melee Weapons* to defend against someone attacking them with a halberd.
-              - Since Unarmed is a melee attack skill, you can use it to defend in this way, too; however, you will be at a disadvantage against an armed opponent, see *Unarmed Combat and Natural Weapons* below.

-          - Defending with Fray is not a *reaction,* but parrying *is*.
-See *Reactions,* below.

-          - Sometimes you can defend with movement skills, like Athletics; see *Full Defense* in *Unsorted Rules,* below.
+Characters with *basic proficiency* in *Unarmed Combat* can also defend with that skill, although they will take a penalty when defending against an armed opponent (see *Unarmed Combat*, below).

+Sometimes — for example, when moving evasively — characters can defend with *movement skills* (like Athletics).

+Usually these methods of defense aren't *reactions*; see below.

+### Melee Attacks

+In order to make a melee attack against a character, you normally need to be *armed* with a melee weapon, and they need to be within reach (but see also *Unarmed Combat* below).
+Most melee weapons can be used against characters up to 1m away (in a combat grid with 1m squares, this means that you can attack characters in adjacent squares); some weapons have the *Reach* tag, and can be used against more distant targets (see the tag's description in *Items*).

+You **threaten** any character that you could make a melee attack against.

+### Ranged Attacks

   - Ranged Attacks: ranged attacks (projectile weapons, thrown weapons and some powers) use the rules for *attacking a target*, with the